 - Saving time – Retrofits are often quicker and easier to implement, especially if the equipment is retrofitted during scheduled maintenance.

 Additional benefits of retrofitting equipment:

-- Waste reduction – Once the equipment is retired, it must be disposed of: No need to worry about where that old equipment will end up.
+- Waste reduction – Once the equipment is retired, it must be disposed of.
+There is no need to worry about where that old equipment will end up.

 - Environmentally sustainable – Even if the equipment is recycled, it will most likely be melted down, producing smoke and other harmful gasses.
-Additionally, items like handles, fasteners, etc., cannot be recycled.
+Additionally, handles, fasteners, etc., cannot be recycled.

 - Reduced risk of operator injury – Operators will not require training, nor will they need to adapt to new equipment.

-While there are some valuable benefits to retrofitting equipment, the disadvantages and potential risks cannot be ignored.
+While retrofitting equipment has some valuable benefits, the disadvantages and potential risks cannot be ignored.
 These include:

 - Functional failure due to the age or usage of the equipment.